State transformations within entanglement classes containing permutation-symmetric states: Non-derogatory exceptionally symmetric classes

 Considering the diagonal entries of this equation it is straightforward to see that up to a (irrelevant) global proportionality factor the entries in $\vec{\gamma}$ are solely phases.
-Hence, we have that $c_{j} e^{i(\phi_{j-1}-\phi_j)}=c_{k}$, where the relation among $j$ and $k$ is determined by the permutation $X_\sigma$.
-As the absolute values of $c_{j}$ and $c_{k}$ differ for $j\neq k$ we have that the permutation has to be trivial.
-From this and $c_{j} \neq 0$ we obtain that $e^{i(\phi_{j-1}-\phi_j)}=1$ and hence $S^{(i)}\propto \identity$ for all parties $i$, which proves that there is weak isolation in the GHZ classes beyond qubits.
+Hence, we either have that $c_{j} e^{i(\phi_{j-1}-\phi_j)}=0$ or $c_{j} e^{i(\phi_{j-1}-\phi_j)}=c_{k}$.
+Which of the two cases one observes and the relation among $j$ and $k$ is determined by the permutation $X_\sigma$.
+As the absolute values of $c_{j}$ and $c_{k}$ are non-zero and differ for $j\neq k$, we have that the permutation has to be trivial.
+From this and $c_{j} \neq 0$, we obtain that $e^{i(\phi_{j-1}-\phi_j)}=1$ and hence $S^{(i)}\propto \identity$ for all parties $i$, which proves that there is weak isolation in the GHZ classes beyond qubits.
 As the examples that we discussed here are symmetric this proves the observation.

 \end{proof}

 In contrast to the positive result on LOCC transformations from symmetric states to symmetric states, the isolation result in Theorem \ref{theo:isolation} does not immediately generalize to (non-derogatory) direct sums of $\ket{E_k}$.
 However, based on the studies of the symmetries of $\bigoplus_i \ket{E_{k_i}}$ in Theorem \ref{lemma:eksumsyms}, we will see in the following theorem, that it is nevertheless possible to construct weakly isolated states.